The Thanksgiving holiday weekend was quickly approaching and we had no plans in mind for the four days off from work.

 As a hotel guest or a visitor, you can walk around and explore on your own or take a guided tour.
 A perk for staying there is that all of the tours are discounted except the self guided which comes free.

 Basically, you are allowed to wonder around and stop at points of interest at your leisure.
 Arrows guide you where to go and while there, you can read facts and tid-bits about this grand ship.
-I am sure the tours with a guide are more informative as you would hear actual stories and antidotes that are obviously not given when you explore on your own.
+I am sure the tours with a guide are more informative as you would hear actual stories and antidotes.
+However, you can learn a lot on your own too.